A Git workflow with GitHub Desktop

 Mix everything together and put in the oven for 45 mins at 200 °C.

-After you added a recipe, switch back to GitHub Desktop.
+Save the file and switch back to GitHub Desktop.

 Explore the changes